kddubey/cappr/docs/source/select_a_language_model.rst

 :mod:`cappr.huggingface.classify_no_cache` may happen to be compatible with a slightly broader class of causal/autoregressive language models.
-Here, the model is only assumed to input token/input IDs + attention mask, and then output logits for each input ID.
+Here, the model is only assumed to input token/input IDs and an attention mask, and then output logits for each input ID.
 Furthermore, in the current implementation, this module may be a bit faster when ``batch_size=1``.

-.. warning:: For completions which aren't single tokens, the current HuggingFace implementation theoretically takes more RAM than it should, even when ``batch_size=1``.
-It doesn't seem bad, but I'll measure and fix it soon.
+.. warning:: If there are many many completions, and they aren't all single tokens, the current HuggingFace implementation takes more RAM than it should, even when ``batch_size=1``.
+It shouldn't be a huge issue.
+But I'll measure and fix this problem soon.

 Examples